-The 8th semester will continue to develop the understanding of how technology and product development are linked together in order to create successful business opportunities.
-There will be focus on management of technology and innovation from a more general engineering management perspective.
+The 1st semester develops the understanding of how technology and product development are linked together in order to create successful business opportunities.
+The focus is on management of technology and innovation from a more general engineering management perspective.
 The aim is development of a solid theoretical foundation as well as critical insight into the practical problems of value creation and value capture in technology-intensive business environments.

-The 8th semester will also deal with how data from market research analysis can be used in the product development process.
+The 1st semester also deals with how data from market research analysis can be used in the product development process.

-In this semester the students will have the opportunity to develop skills and insight within the actual research area or, as another option, develop the competencies in entrepreneurship in a more practical way, supported by a team of supervisors.
-The course description gives strong requirements for developing the foundation of the business development process.
+In this semester the students have the opportunity to develop skills and insight within the actual research area or, as another option, develop the competencies in entrepreneurship in a more practical way, supported by a team of supervisors.
+The course description gives a strong basis for developing the foundation of the business development process.

-The competence goals for the 8th semester Product Value Creation are as follows:
+The competence goals for the 1st semester Product Value Creation are as follows:

-- Be able to understand and use techniques of human-centered research in experience design - Be able to explain theories in design anthropology, especially those that focus on experience - Be able to understand, evaluate and use the theories in the field of technology management - Be able to understand the many complex issues involved in globalisation processes with special attention to business and consumer culture. - Be able to understand and describe how globalisation affects business cultures and strategies and alters consumer practices - Get insights into the most important types of market research techniques and into the ways market research analysis could be used by key decision-makers and managers involved in the product development and innovation process.

-• Be able to use combinations of more advanced quantitative and qualitative data collection and analysis techniques by focusing on both primary and secondary data.
+- Being able to understand and use techniques of human-centred research in experience design - Being able to explain theories in design anthropology, especially those that focus on experience - Being able to understand, evaluate and use the theories in the field of technology management - Being able to understand the many complex issues involved in globalisation processes with special attention to business and consumer culture. - Being able to understand and describe how globalisation affects business cultures and strategies and alters consumer practices - Getting insight into the most important types of market research techniques and into the ways market research analysis could be used by key decision-makers and managers involved in the product development and innovation process. - Being able to use combinations of more advanced quantitative and qualitative data collection and analysis techniques by focusing on both primary and secondary data.